OpenPrinting/openprinting.github.io/_pages/current.md

 ![Creating Windows print queue to Printer Application running under WSL](../assets/images/wsl-printer/13-ipp.png)

-*Creating Windows print queue to Printer Application running under WSL*
+*Creating Windows print queue pointing to Printer Application running under WSL*

 It works, but it is still somewhat awkward, as it requires to compile the Printer Application and its dependencies (pappl-retrofit and PAPPL) from source.